Immigration Lawyers for VAWA Residency Petition for Victims of Domestic Violence

 - The foreign national may be required to attend an interview with a USCIS officer, for either the I-360, the I-485 or both, otherwise a decision may be issued by the USCIS Service Center.

-Please note that green card may be granted at the time of the interview if the priority date is current, but occasionally the USCIS will need additional time to complete mandatory security background checks.
+Please note that Green Card may be granted at the time of the interview if the priority date is current, but occasionally the USCIS will need additional time to complete mandatory security background checks.

-What are the USCIS Filing Fees?
+What are the USCIS Filing Fees for a Vawa Case?

 What are the Fees of our Boston Immigration lawyers to Petition for VAWA?